-The code printed on each sheet can be used to automatically switch between ISG cold glue binding and wire stitching.
+The code printed on each sheet may contain a digit to enable automatic switching between ISG cold glue binding and wire stitching.
 In this way any booklet in a job may be either stitched or glued.
-Additionally, glue may be automatically inhibited on any sheet so that these sheets can be loose inside a book, or one part of the booklet may be loose compared with the other part.
+Alternatively, glue may be automatically inhibited on any sheet so that these sheets can be loose inside a book, or one part of the booklet may be loose compared with the other part.